andrewheiss/ath-pelican/content/blog_posts/2016-02-11-fauxcasts.md

 In a perfect world I'd be able fly through these CD-based audiobooks in Overcast.

 Behold that perfect world: [Fauxcasts](https://github.com/andrewheiss/fauxcasts).
 I wrote up a little script that generates a podcast RSS feed from a folder of MP3 files.
-After creating the script, I just have to upload the folder and feed to a server, subscribe to my fake podcast, and listen away.
+After running the script, I just have to upload the folder and feed to a server, subscribe to my fake podcast, and listen away.

 ![Macbeth as a podcast](/files/images/fauxcast.png){.pure-img-responsive}